opencog/learn/stream/README.md

 supplement Claude (or perhaps any LLM) with off-line long-term memory, analysis and reasoning, a "meta-cognitive layer", external to the servers that the LLM's run on.
 Is this a project worth doing?
 I dunno.
-It seems intresting at the moment.
+It seems interesting at the moment.

-The interface to the LLM is "tokens", or more precisely "text", or whatever the Anthropic LLM client can be coaxed to print on screen and peform via MCP interfaces.
+The interface to the LLM is "tokens", or more precisely "text", or whatever the Anthropic LLM client can be coaxed to print on screen and perform via MCP interfaces.
 So this is a bit of a narrow straw, backed by a big brain at the othr end of it.
 What can be done at this end of the straw?
 Well, you guessed it.
 I cannot out-LLM the LLM guys; its a multi-billion-dollar industry.
 But I can explore trying to find a